wangjw14/Summary-notes/NLP_Coursera_By_Michael_Collins/Week 1 Introduction and language model.md

 ### What is NLP?

 - Computers using natural language as input (understanding) and/or output (generation)
-- Key applications: machine translation, information extraction, text summarzation, dialogue systems
+- Key applications: machine translation, information extraction, text summarization, dialogue systems

 ### Basic NLP problems